Occupational Health and Safety

 - worker and supervisor training

-The procedures for resolving discriminatory action claims are unique under the Act, and often involve third party mediation.
-For information and assistance regarding such claims, see Disputing an Allegation of Discriminatory Action, or contact the Employers’ Advisers Office.
+The procedures for resolving prohibited action complaints are unique under the Act, and often involve third party mediation.
+For information and assistance regarding such claims, see Disputing a Prohibited Action Complaint, or contact the Employers’ Advisers Office.